alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 cf set-space-role ana@example.com acme test SpaceDeveloper
 ```

-Refer to the [Cloud Foundry reference guide on `cf set-space-role`](https://cli.cloudfoundry.org/en-US/cf/set-space-role.html) [external link] for a complete list of roles.
+Refer to the [Cloud Foundry reference guide on `cf set-space-role`](https://cli.cloudfoundry.org/en-US/cf/set-space-role.html) for a complete list of roles.

 ### Remove users from a space